 EAD is an archival description metadata standard that reflects and emphasizes the hierarchical nature of ISAD(G) [24].
 EAD fully enables the expression of multiple description levels central to most archival descriptions and reflects hierarchy levels present in the resources being described.
-EAD cannot be considered a one-to-one ISAD(G) implementation, although it does respect ISAD(G) principles and is useful for representing archival hierarchical structures.
+EAD cannot be considered a one-to-one ISAD(G) implementation, although it does respect ISAD(G) principles and is useful for representing archival hierarchical structure.
 EAD is composed of three high-level components: <eadheader>, <frontmatter>, and <archdesc>.

 The <eadheader> contains metadata about the archive descriptions and includes information about them such as title, author, and date of creation.
 The <frontmatter> supplies publishing information and is an optional element, while the <archdesc> contains the archival description itself and constitutes the core of EAD.
 The <archdesc> may include many high-level sub-elements, most of which are repeatable.
 The most important element is the <did> or descriptive identification which describes the collection as a whole.
-The <did> element is composed of numerous sub-elements that are intended for brief, clearly designated http://www.ica.org/ statements of information and they are available at every level of description.
+The <did> element is composed of numerous sub-elements that are intended for brief, clearly designated statements of information and they are available at every level of description.
 Finally, the <archdesc> contains an element that facilitates a detailed analysis of the components of a fonds, the <dsc> or description subordinate components.
-The <dsc> contains a repeatable recursive element, called <c> or component.
-A component may be an easily recognizable archival entity such as series, subseries or items.
-Components not only are nested under the <archdesc> element, they usually are nested inside one another.
-Components usually are indicated with <cN> tag, where $N \in \{01,02,\ldots,12\}$ .
+The